About the Sonos One SL

 Custom Built Drivers + Class D Amplifiers: Built on the same blueprints of the Play:1, the Sonos One SL is backed by a pair of Class-D amplifiers and custom-built drivers, meticulously tuned to the speaker's unique acoustic architecture.
 A single 1" tweeter creates a crisp and clear high-frequency response, while one 3.5" mid-woofer ensures you'll hear the faithful playback of midrange vocal frequencies plus deep, rich midbass.
 The Sonos One SL provides pure, clean sound that is perfect for bringing room filling music to a kitchen, bedroom, office, or just about any room in your home.
 Adjustable bass & treble controls within the Sonos Controller app let you customize your sound by individual room or groups of rooms.

-Trueplay Tuning (for Apple iOS): The layout of a room, and where a speaker is placed, can have a significant impact on the sound that you hear.
-Trueplay, an auto-tune app within the Sonos App, uses the microphone in your Apple iOS device to measure how sound reflects off walls, furnishings and other surfaces in a room, and then fine tunes the Sonos One SL speaker to make sure it sounds great no matter where you've placed it.
-The Sonos One SL speaker already sounds fantastic, but Trueplay brings you even closer to how music should sound.
+Trueplay Tuning: Trueplay software (for Apple iOS only) dynamically tunes the speaker to the unique acoustics of the room.
+Trueplay puts the speaker-tuning capability of the pros in the palm of your hands, customizing the sound of the speaker to the unique acoustics of the room.
+The layout of a room, and where a speaker is placed, can have a significant impact on the sound that you hear.
+Trueplay, an auto-tune app within the Sonos S2 App, uses the microphone in your Apple iOS device to measure how sound reflects off walls, furnishings and other surfaces in a room, and then fine tunes the Sonos One SL speaker to make sure it sounds great no matter where you've placed it.
+The Sonos One SL speakeralready sounds fantastic, but Trueplay brings you even closer to how music should sound.
 Completing Trueplay tuning for a room takes approximately 3 minutes from start to finish.

-- Compatibility: Trueplay is compatible with the Sonos One SL, Play:1, Play:3, and Play:5.
-In order to perform Trueplay tuning, the Sonos app for iPhone, iPad or iPod touch running iOS 7 or higher is required.
+- Apple iOS Compatible: In order to perform Trueplay tuning, the Sonos S2 app for iPhone, iPad or iPod touch running iOS 11.0 or higher is required.
 This includes iPhone 4s and higher, iPad 2 and higher, as well as iPod touch 5th generation and higher.
 Trueplay tuning is not available if the "VoiceOver" feature is enabled on your Apple iOS device.
 Trueplay is currently not compatible with Android.

 - 1Ch/1.1ch & 2Ch/2.1Ch Tuning: Trueplay can be used with a single speaker setup, two speakers configured as a stereo pair, or either of these configurations with the Sonos Sub added.